-The question of possible immunization is often raised not only by doctors but also by many patients affected by herpes genitalis.
-To date, however, there is no licensed vaccine against herpes genitalis, though research has been ongoing for a number of decades.
+The question of possible immunization is often raised not only by doctors but also by many patients affected by herpes genitals.
+To date, however, there is no licensed vaccine against herpes genitals, though research has been ongoing for a number of decades.

 You can ease your symptoms by:

 - Keeping the affected area clean using plain or salt water to prevent blisters or ulcers from becoming infected